reprise99/kql-for-dfir/Office 365/README.md

 ### Office 365 Unified Audit Log

-You can export events from the Unified Audit Log found [here](https://security.microsoft.com/auditlogsearch).
+You can export events from the Unified Audit Log found in the Security and Compliance Center [here](https://security.microsoft.com/auditlogsearch).

 There is a limit to how many items you can export, so you can filter on times, activities, users or particular sites or files.